mlcommons/ck/cm/docs/tutorial-ic.md

 ## Understanding IC dependencies

-We want to decompose development, benchmarking, optimization and deployment of complex applications into intelligent CM components that wrap existing and diverse DevOps and MLOps tools while making them more deterministic, portable, reusable and reproducible.
+We want to provide a very simple mechanism to decompose development, benchmarking, optimization and deployment of complex applications into our intelligent CM components that wrap existing DevOps and MLOps tools while making them more interoperable, deterministic and portable.

-Our idea is to let any IC automatically run additional ICs to prepare required environment variables, "state" and files for a given platform and user requirements.
+Our idea is to let any IC automatically run additional ICs to prepare required environment variables, "state" and files for a given platform and user requirements required for other IC in a pipeline.

-We describe a chain of IC dependencies that must be executed before running a given IC using *deps* list in the *_cm.json* of this IC:
+We describe a pipeline of IC dependencies that must be executed before running a given IC using *deps* list in the *_cm.json* of this IC:

 ```json